jamesfiltness/universal-react-router-4-redux-boilerplate-with-code-splitting/README.md

 # Universal React Router 4 Redux boilerplate

 :construction: :rotating_light: :construction: _Work in progress.
-Current progress is a universal, React Router 4, Redux app with data-fetching._ :construction: :rotating_light: :construction:
+Currently this is a universal, React Router 4, Redux app with data-fetching.
+Next up is component-centric code splitting using React Loadable_ :construction: :rotating_light: :construction:

 This boilerplate was created having read [this](https://reacttraining.com/react-router/web/guides/code-splitting/code-splitting-server-rendering) in React Router 4's documentation for code splitting: